snw35/cloudenv/README.md

 ## How To Use

-If you are using Docker, first add your user to the 'docker' group so you can run docker commands directly.
+If you are using Docker on Linux, first add your user to the 'docker' group so you can run docker commands directly.
 Podman users do not need to do this.

 Install the `cloudenv` command: